thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 All my [church](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals) heads sound off in chat.
 This is a perfectly good way to do addition, if you ask me.
 I don't even know why we're planning to add more features.
-That syntax gets parsed into a CST, that we'll only show the highlights of:
+That syntax gets parsed into a CST, that we'll only summarize:

 * Program
   * Expr